Sharly-Chess/sharly-chess.github.io/docs/getting-started/installation-linux.en.md

 {: .warning }

 > :warning: **EXPERIMENTAL FEATURE!**<br/>
-> Beta testers have reported successful installations on Ubuntu, Mint, and Fedora, but we are still far from a stable and fully supported distribution for all Linux platforms.
+> Beta testers have reported successful installations on Ubuntu and Mint, but we are still far from a stable and fully supported distribution for all Linux platforms.
 > Furthermore, the _Sharly Chess_ developers are unable to provide support for this aspect and are looking for Linux experts.
 Get in touch!

 Sharly Chess is also available for [Windows]({% link docs/getting-started/installation-windows.en.md %}) and [MacOS]({% link docs/getting-started/installation-mac.en.md %}).